Insights

 Cervical cancer screenings are in decline

-Recent analysis from the Evernorth Research Institute1 confirms that the downward trend has continued.
+An analysis from the Evernorth Research Instituteconfirms that screening rates are continuously declining.
 Research findings indicate that the number of cervical cancer screenings fell 13.5% from 2019 to 2020.
 With the onset of the COVID-19 pandemic and stay-at-home orders, access to screenings was limited, and many women deferred outpatient medical visits.
 Although the rate for cervical cancer screening grew 11.4% from 2020 to 2021, overall numbers have not rebounded to pre-pandemic levels.

 Preventive cervical cancer screenings are less likely among women in under-resourced communities